 As described above, in connection with this offering, a number of stock options subject to performance-based vesting will convert into stock options subject to time-based vesting determined based on the number of such options that would performance vest if Advent were to sell for cash the shares of our common stock held by Advent at a per share price equal to the initial public offering price.
-Such converted options will be eligible to vest in equal installments on the first three anniversaries of the effective date of this offering.
-Stock options subject to performance-based vesting that fail to convert into time-based vesting options will be forfeited in connection with this offering.
+Stock options subject to performance-based vesting that do not convert into time-based vesting stock options will be forfeited, however, in connection with this offering, the forfeiture condition for one tranche of performance-based vesting stock options will be waived and, after this offering, such unvested stock options will convert into stock options subject to time-based vesting.
+Such converted options will be eligible to vest one-third (1/3rd) on each of the first two anniversaries of the effective date of the offering and one-third (1/3rd) on the 273rd day following the second anniversary of the effective date of the offering.